-subdivision one of section 3020-a or 3020-b, shall be appointed for a probationary period of three years; provided that, in the case of a classroom teacher such individual demonstrates that he or she received a 3012-c or 3012-d APPR rating in the 2017-18 or 2018-19 school year.
+Any probationary classroom teacher hired in a district during the 2020-21, the 2021-22 or the 2022-23 school year who was appointed on tenure in another school district within the state, the school district where currently employed or a BOCES and who was not dismissed as a result of charges brought pursuant to subdivision one of section 3020-a or 3020-b, shall be appointed for a probationary period of three years; provided that, in the case of a classroom teacher such individual demonstrates that he or she received a 3012-c or 3012-d APPR rating in the 2017-18 or 2018-19 school year.
 As was written in the law previously, when a shortened probationary appointment based on a prior award of tenure is being made by a BOCES the APPR rating in the final year of service at such other district or BOCES must have been either effective or highly effective.
-The new law amends this language for 2020-21 BOCES appointments to ratings of effective or highly effective in the 2017-18 or 2018-19 school year in the previous district or BOCES, to account for the ratings gap.
+The new law amends this language for 2020-21, 2021-22 or 2022-23 school year BOCES appointments to ratings of effective or highly effective in the 2017-18 or 2018-19 school year.